It's quite a common requirement to add a barcode in an invoice document. In the new HTML template, you have two options to do this.

 $ base64 your_font.ttf

 Note: `base64` is a CLI tool to base64 encodes the font file.
-You can also use online tool to do that.
+You can also use

 And call: